MapServer for Windows (MS4W) README

 Oracle

-See the previous section to configure GDAL for Oracle connections: Steps to Enable Oracle 10g or 11g or 12c Support in MS4W
+See the previous section to configure GDAL for Oracle connections: Steps to Enable Oracle Support in MS4W

 ECW

-As of MS4W 3.2.0, an old ECW version 3.3 SDK is used to read and display ECW files in MS4W.
-If you require more recent functionality from the newer v5+ SDK, please contact GatewayGeo for a custom build quote.
+As of MS4W 5.0.0, a plugin is provided to read & display ECW files through version 5 of the SDK in MS4W; however you must first verify that your use meets the requirements of the ECW license, in /gdalplugins/ecw/ecw-license.pdf.
+If you require functionality from a different SDK, please contact GatewayGeo for a custom build quote.

 Steps to Enable ECW Support in MS4W